vanderschaarlab/autoprognosis/README.md

 output = workspace / study_name / "model.p"
 model = load_model_from_file(output)

+# <model> contains the optimal architecture, but the model is not trained yet.
+You need to call fit() to use it.
+# This way, we can further benchmark the selected model on the training set.
 metrics = evaluate_estimator(model, X, Y)

 print(f"model {model.name()} -> {metrics['clf']}")

+# Train the model
+model.fit(X, Y)
 ```

 List the available regressors